coreos/vault-operator/doc/user/ingress.md

 This guide shows how to make the Vault service accessible from outside a Kubernetes cluster by setting up an Ingress resource.
 For more information about Ingress see the [Tectonic Ingress docs][tectonic-ingress-docs].

-Before beginning, create a Vault cluster that is initialized and unsealed.
-Use the [create-cluster][create-cluster] script for a quick setup.

 ### Assumptions

-* This example assumes a Vault cluster named `example` in the namespace `default` whose service is accessible at `https://example.default.svc:8200` from inside the cluster.
+* Before beginning, create the [example][example_vault] Vault cluster that is initialized and unsealed.

 * The Ingress hostname used to access the Vault service will be `vault.ingress.staging.core-os.net`.